kokoontech/data-science-mini-project-2020--h-ttfd/README.md

 ![alt text](https://github.com/kokoontech/data-science-mini-project-2020--h-ttfd/blob/master/housesbanner.png)

 ## Description
 Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
+But this dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+The dataset has 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, US.

+Training and test datasets can be found in /data/.

 ## Skills
 Creative feature engineering

 Advanced regression techniques like random forest and gradient boosting

 ## Goal